 Let’s take a look at a couple of the recurring themes and pain points that come up with regard to CX, and how businesses are dealing with them.

 Customer Experience Pain Point 1: Personalized CX

-Over three-quarters (76%) of customers expect companies to have an understanding of what they want and to tailor their service accordingly.
+After the past couple of years, customers demand businesses deliver a personalized experience.
+Over three-quarters (76%) of customers expect companies to understand what they want and to tailor their service accordingly.

 The very best businesses go out of their way to personalize their service and marketing for their prospects and customers.

 This improves conversions and retention, and four-fifths of customers say they are more likely to do business with a company that offers a personalized service.

 How are organizations achieving this personalization for their customers?